jashanbanga/jashanbanga/README.md

 - ⚡ Fun fact: I am not a huge fan of chocolates :( I love working out and enjoying nature at its best.
 Check out the cool projects I have worked on

-Data Science/ML is vast and growing at an exponential rate;
+Data Science/ML is vast and growing at an exponential rate and I have worked on multiple projects ranging from customer segmentation to demand forecasting to multiple exploratory analytics projects (strategy).

-This github is my attempt to figure some of it and share my knowledge
+This github is my attempt to figure some of it and share my knowledge.